SAP-samples/teched2023-XP185v/exercises/ex1/README.md

  <br><img src="/exercises/ex1/images/AppConfigRBA_MFA.png" width="70%">

 9. Change the Default Authentication Rule to **Default Action = Two-Factor Authentication** and **Two-Factor Method = TOTP**.
-Don´t forget to **save** at the top right of the page the new configuration.
+Don't forget to **save** at the top right of the page the new configuration.
 Now the access to all applications on your SAP BTP subaccount which use the XSUAAA for authentication require a Time-based One-time Password (TOTP) as second factor.

 <br><img src="/exercises/ex1/images/AppConfigRBA_MFA_TOTP.png" width="70%">